-In Canada, hemophilia A affects about 1 in 10,000 people.
+In Canada, hemophilia A affects fewer than 1 in 10,000 people.
 Hemophilia B is less common, affecting about 1 in 50,000 people.
 Hemophilia affects people of all races, colours, and ethnic backgrounds.

 The most severe forms of hemophilia usually affect males only.
 Females may have severe hemophilia in certain instances, such as if the father has the disorder and the mother is a carrier.
 A carrier has the abnormal hemophilia genes but usually does not have the signs or symptoms of hemophilia.
 In some cases, women who are carriers may have symptoms of mild hemophilia.

 Hemophilia is caused by mutations (abnormal changes) in the gene that makes clotting factors VIII or IX.
 These genes are located on the X chromosomes.
 Chromosomes are tiny structures found in every cell of our body; they hold our genes.
 Genes are the body's instructions for what we look like, how we act, and how our bodies work.
 Chromosomes come in pairs.
 Females have two X chromosomes and males have one X and one Y chromosome.
 Only the X chromosome holds the genes that make clotting factors VIII and IX.